 If you are worried about your space, or not having the right place for a hot tub, there are small and portable models that can be set up nearly anywhere.
 With limited space, this may be an option for you.
 Learn more here.

 Building a structure such as this around a hot tub lets the occupants enjoy their surroundings when they want to.
 Closing the shades allows you to make this hot tub a private and secluded spot.
 The best of both worlds.

 There are lots of ways to incorporate a hot tub into a pool area.
 A stone edge and a waterfall are great additions that both separates the hot tub into its own section and ties it into the rest of the pool area.

 With a small patio, some simple walls, and a roof you can make your hot tub usable even in inclement weather.
 Soaking in hot water during the cool rain or even snow is a unique and relaxing experience.

 An infinity edge is a great way to make any body of water look sleek and modern.
-This is an example of an infinity edge that has a updated, sleek and up-to-date appeal.
-Source: Zillow Digs™
+This is an example of an infinity edge that has an up-to-date appeal.

 With a larger hot tub, you can host many people for a fun and social soak.
 So, think about how many people you are going to want to have in your hot tub at once when you consider the size.

 Here is a nice area that is enclosed with curtains, and has a lovely sofa next to the hot tub.
 This area can be private and secluded or open wide to the worlds, but there is always ample room for people to sit in and out of the hot tub.